-If sufficient Annual and Monthly FTR Auction revenues are collected to satisfy ARR Target Allocations, then total ARR credits equal total ARR Target Allocations.
-If insufficient Annual and Monthly FTR Auction revenues are collected to satisfy ARR Target Allocations, then ARR credits are pro-rated in proportion to ARR Target Allocations which have a positive Target Allocation value.
-ARRs which have a negative Target Allocation value are assigned the full Target Allocation value as a negative ARR credit.
+If sufficient FTR Auction revenues are collected to satisfy ARR Target Allocations, then total ARR credits equal total ARR Target Allocations.
+If insufficient FTR Auction revenues are collected to satisfy ARR Target Allocations, then ARR credits are pro-rated in proportion to ARR Target Allocations which have a positive Target Allocation value.
+ARRs which have a negative Target Allocation value are assigned the full

+Target Allocation value as a negative ARR credit.
 If the ARR credits are pro-rated, the difference between ARR Target Allocations and ARR credits are called ARR deficiencies.
-Settlements for the Annual and Monthly FTR Auctions and the corresponding ARRs will be performed on a monthly basis.
+Settlements for the FTR Auctions and the corresponding ARRs will be performed on a monthly basis.

 Within the planning period, as load changes from one LSE to another within a transmission zone, a proportionate share of the ARRs defined to sink into that zone are reassigned from the old LSE to the new LSE.
-The reassignment of ARRs is an automatic process that is conducted on a daily basis.
-ARRs are only reassigned from those LSEs that have lost load in a zone and have a net positive economic ARR position in that zone.
-An LSE that loses load will lose ARR MWs in proportion to the amount of load lost and this same proportion will reduce each individual ARR assigned to the LSE.
+See Section 17.2 for details on the daily reassignment of ARRs

-Each holder of an annual ARR can convert the ARR into an FTR by "self-scheduling" the FTR into the first round of the Annual FTR auction on the exact same path as the ARR or the holder may retain the allocated ARR and receive the associated allocation of revenues from the Annual and Monthly FTR auctions.
+Each holder of an annual ARR can convert the ARR into an FTR by "self-scheduling" the FTR into the first round of the Annual FTR auction on the exact same path as the ARR or the holder may retain the allocated ARR and receive the associated allocation of revenues from the FTR auctions.